phpform-dev/phpform-server/README.md

 php -S localhost:8000 -t public
 ```

-### How to install on shared hosting
+## Deploying on shared hosting
-Build the project on your local machine or download prebuild release from [here](https://flexform.nyc3.cdn.digitaloceanspaces.com/flexform-server-latest.zip).
+Build the project on your local machine or [download prebuild release](https://flexform.nyc3.cdn.digitaloceanspaces.com/flexform-server-latest.zip).
 Upload the files to your shared hosting.

-Make sure you:
+Make sure you make "public" folder as your main folder.
-- Set the environment variable `APP_ENV` to `prod` in your `.env` file.
-See [.env.prod](.env.prod) for an example.

-### Deploy on cloud hosting
+## Deploying on cloud hosting
 You can deploy FlexForm on any cloud hosting provider that supports PHP 8.2 or higher.
-Also you can use our Dockerfile to deploy FlexForm on any cloud hosting provider that supports docker.
+Also you can use [FlexForm Docker Image](https://hub.docker.com/r/flexform/flexform-server) to deploy FlexForm on any cloud hosting provider that supports docker.

 Make sure you:
 - Set the environment variable `APP_ENV` to `prod`